 What MSRP Stands For

-MSRP stands for manufacturer’s suggested retail price.
+MSRP stands for the manufacturer’s suggested retail price.
 It is the recommended sales price set by car manufacturers for their vehicles.
 Dealers display a car’s MSRP on the Monroney sticker or window sticker.

 While the MSRP sets a reference point, dealers can ultimately charge higher or lower prices.
 If a car is in high demand, the dealer may add a market adjustment above MSRP.
 For slower selling models, they may discount below MSRP to spur sales.